osg-htc/osdf-docs/docs/sync-dataset.md

 If using Windows PowerShell, use the File Explorer to create the directories and Notepad or other text editor to create the files.

-??? tip "Why is there a number in the names?"
+??? question "Why is there a number in the names?"

     A major assumption of the OSDF (and the Pelican software that backs it) is that the objects it makes accessible are **immutable**, that is, they **do not change**.